GoonerM466/iptvboss-support-agent/data/documents/faq/27_copy_duplicate_layout_another_source.md

 Can I copy/duplicate a layout to use for another source or user?

 ### Answer
+**Not another source - it **must** resolve to the same provider**

 **For identical layouts across sources**: Use the User System
-- This is designed for creating the same layout for multiple users/sources
+- This is designed for creating the same layout for multiple users with the same source/provider
 - See documentation for User System setup

 **For similar but customizable layouts**: